andrew-heinzman/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate
+role: Associate

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of California, Los Angeles (UCLA)
+  - name: Cornerstone Research

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate in economics at UCLA researching topics in empirical industrial organization.
-I will be on the 2022-2023 job market.
+bio: I am an associate at Cornerstone Research focusing on antitrust casework.
+I received a PhD in economics from UCLA where my research focused on topics in empirical industrial organization.

 # Interests to show in About widget
 interests: